What Can A Horse Teach us that a Human Can't?

-Horses have distinct personalities, and through this, they all have different methods of teaching.
+Horses have distinct personalities, and through this, they all have different methods of bringing to light solutions.

 They are a prey animal.